hashicorp/terraform-mcp-server/instructions/example-AGENTS.md

 - Use `count` for nearly identical resources
 - Use `for_each` when resources need distinct values that cannot be derived from integers
 - Use `count` with conditional expressions for optional resources: `count = var.enable_feature ?
 1 : 0`
-- Use meta-arguments sparingly and add comments when the effect is not obvious
+- Use meta-arguments sparingly and add comments whenever applicable

 ## Provider Configuration
 - Always include a default provider configuration